-Disclosure II niho MGHC MRTC MRTDEVCO MONUMENTO Disclosure Uniis Units Quantity Safe Man-Hours Man-hours No. of work-related injuries 0 nil nil nil n/a No. of work-related fatalities 0 nil nil nil n/a No. of work-related ill-health 0 nil nil nil n/a No. of safety drills 1 1 1 1 n/a
+Disclosure Units MGHC MRTC MRTDEVCO MONUMENTO Disclosure UTIIIS Quantity Safe Man-Hours Man-hours No. of work-related injuries 0 nil nil nil n/a No. of work-related fatalities 0 nil nil nil n/a No. of work-related ill-health 0 nil nil nil n/a No. of safety drills 1 ] 1 ] n/a

 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
 Identify the impact and where it occurs (i.e., primary business operations and/or supply chain) Indicate involvement in the impact (i.e., caused by the organization or linked to impacts through its business relationship) Management Approach What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic?
 The management of MGHC is currently being undertaken by the executive officers and employees of the parent company, FEMI, which officers and employees are seconded by MGHC.
 The health of every employee shall be maintained at the highest levels: With existing health plan coverage, With emergency medicine kit complete with emergency medicines, With company nurse to address employees' health needs; assessment and, or referral of employee/s health condition in the workplace.
 Employees required to consult a Physician if sick leave is more than two days and a medical certificate/ clearance is required before resumption of work.
 Pre-employment physical examination of newly hired employees.
+Annual Physical examinations for all regular employees.

-6. Annual Physical examinations for all regular employees.
 What are the Risk/s Identified?
 Management Approach Identify risk/s related to material topic of the organization Presence of any symptoms of a suspected viral illness.
-Employee advised to go home and immediately consult a Tresence of any symptoms of a suspected viral liness.
-Physician.
+Employee advised to go home and immediately consult a Physician.
 What are the Opportunity/ies Identified?
 Management Approach Identify the opportunity/ies related to material topic of the organization Data relating to health, safety and welfare of its employees.
-Annual vaccination program with Influenza virus is maintained 2.
-Monthly purchase of first aid supplies.
-3. Maintenance of well-ventilated and nonhazardous workplace through daily inspection and maintenance of facilities/supplies.
-4. Quarterly Pest Control program of the work place.
+Annual vaccination program with Influenza virus is maintained Monthly purchase of first aid supplies.
+Maintenance of well-ventilated and nonhazardous workplace through daily inspection and maintenance of facilities/supplies.
+Quarterly Pest Control program of the work place.